Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Electric field

 In the electrodynamics of continua (see \cite{land8}, Chapters II, IV, IX) the electromagnetic field of isotropic dielectrics is described by the local (i.e., valid at each point of a medium) relations

 and by the Maxwell equations in a medium:

 Here, $\rho_{f}$ is the density of foreign charges, and $\textbf{j}_{f}$ is the foreign current.

-The spontaneous polarization of a dielectric arises due to the internal ``nonelectric'' mechanism causing the appearance of a set of dipoles (or multipoles) in the medium; we will call them ``spontaneous'' dipoles.
-We will see below that, in order to describe a spontaneously polarized isotropic dielectric, one needs to make some changes in Eqs. (\ref{1})--(\ref{8}).
+The spontaneous polarization of a dielectric arises due to the internal ``nonelectric'' mechanism causing the appearance of a set of dipoles in the medium; we will call them ``spontaneous'' dipoles.
+We will see below that, in order to describe a spontaneously pola\-rized nonpolar isotropic dielectric, one needs to make some changes in Eqs. (\ref{1})--(\ref{8}).
 Let us deduce the necessary equations from the microscopic Maxwell equations.

 First, we find the formula for the polarization $\textbf{P}(\textbf{r})$, since the formulae available in the literature are not quite accurate sometimes.
 The density of polarization charges $\bar{\rho}(\textbf{r}),$ averaged over the physically infinitesimal volume, satisfies the relation